 - Judge, Jury, and Executioner: Ronan is an extremely ruthless, tyrannical ex-accuser of the Kree Empire, willing to kill Xandarians because they are a disease to his people.

 - The Juggernaut: He stood up to a beating from Drax with barely a twitch and withstood a missile launch, being rammed with the Milano, and the crash of the Dark Aster without any more than his armour getting burnt.
-In the end, it took an Infinity Stone (a weapon that, keep in mind, Ronan was going to use to wipe out a planet) to kill Ronan.
+In the end, it takes an Infinity Stone (a weapon that, keep in mind, Ronan was going to use to wipe out a planet) to kill Ronan.

-- Karma Houdini Warranty: After years of exterminating innocent populations such as the Skrulls, enslaving other races and threatening Xandarians, Ronan finally gets what was coming to him at the end of Guardians of The Galaxy.
+- Karma Houdini Warranty: After years of exterminating innocent populations such as the Skrulls, enslaving other races and threatening Xandarians, Ronan finally gets what was coming to him at the end of Guardians of the Galaxy.

 - Karmic Death: Ronan sought to burn Xandar with the Power Stone.
 Moments later, he's killed with the exact amount of overwhelming power he wanted to bring in Xandar.